How much do moving companies usually cost?

-If you’re trying to make plans for your upcoming move, it’s important to start with your budget – how much should you set aside to make sure you don’t overspend when moving day comes around?
-And that’s where the challenge lies.
-As you may know, moving company costs vary company-to-company and service type-to-service type.
-The price you pay for your move differs based on the type of moving company you choose, how much you’re moving, where you’re moving to and from, and which service you need.
+If you’re trying to make plans for your upcoming move, it’s important to start with by thinking of your budget.
+How much should you set aside to make sure you don’t overspend when moving day comes around?
+That’s where the challenge lies.
+As you may know, the cost for moving companies vary company-to-company as well as service type-to-service type.
+The price you pay for your move depends on which moving company you choose, how much stuff you’re moving, where you’re moving to and from, and which service you need.
 When you’re moving also plays a part, as moving can be seasonal.
 The only way to figure it all out is to start getting quotes and compare.

-Let's explore the different moving options and what you can normally expect in terms of cost.
+Let's explore the different moving options and what you can generally expect in terms of typical moving company prices.

-While some full-service movers offer the option to get moving company costs online, all should require an in-home assessment to get a binding estimate.
-This is because the cost for full-service movers varies based on several things, including the weight of the items you’re moving, the types of items you’re moving, the services you need (packing, creating, etc.), whether you have stairs, and how far your door is from where the moving truck parks (is it a “long-carry”?).
+While some full-service movers offer the option to get quotes online, most companies still require an in-home assessment to get a binding estimate.
+This is because the movers’ cost varies based on several things, including details like the weight of the items you’re moving, the types of items you’re moving, the services you need (packing, crating, etc.), whether you have stairs, and how far your front door is from where the moving truck parks (also called a “long carry”).

-The sample online moving estimate we got from full-service mover, Atlas, was for $5,190—but, again, an in-home estimate would be required for a binding quote.
+The sample online moving estimate we got from full-service mover, Atlas, was for $4,790—but, again, an in-home estimate would be required for a binding quote.
 That's a pretty big price tag!
 But full-service moving companies usually cost more than other options.

 Cost of DIY Moving

 Because you do all the work, truck rental is usually on the opposite end of the cost scale from full-service.
-You pack, pick up the truck, load the truck, drive the truck, put fuel in the truck, unload, and return the truck.
+You pack your belongings, pick up the truck, load the truck, drive the truck, put fuel in the truck, unload your stuff, and return the truck.
 In exchange for doing all the work, the price is normally lower.

-While truck rental is undoubtedly cheaper than full-service moving, it’s not always the lowest cost way to move—especially if you’re moving long distance.
+While truck rental is undoubtedly cheaper than full-service moving, it’s not always the cheapest or most effective way to move—especially if you’re moving long distance.
 When “you pack, we drive” services entered the marketplace several years ago, it changed the way people move.
 U-Pack is a great example of this type of option.

 Let's compare the cost of our sample move with different DIY moving companies

-While U-Pack offers the lowest price for this scenario, we know there are some instances where renting a truck and driving it yourself is the cheaper option (especially when it’s a shorter distance move).
+While U-Pack offers a comparable moving service cost for this scenario, we know there are some instances where renting a truck and driving it yourself is the cheaper option (especially when it’s a shorter distance move).
 When that’s the case, our customers tell us that the convenience of driving to their new home in the comfort of their own vehicle while letting the professionals drive the moving truck is worth the slightly higher price.
 What do you think?

-And, by-the-way, if you like the idea of a self-move, but need help with the big stuff, just let a U-Pack moving consultant know.
-We can refer you to a moving labor service to help (and still be more cost-effective than a full-service mover).
+And, by the way, if you like the idea of a self-move, but need help with the big stuff, just let a U-Pack moving consultant know.
+We can refer you to loading or unloading help (and it will likely still be cheaper than the cost of full-service movers).

-If you have questions about your moving company price, or you're ready to reserve your move, we're also available by phone—just call 800-413-4799 and a helpful, knowledgeable moving consultant will be happy to help.
+If you have questions about your moving company price, or you're ready to reserve your move, we're also available by phone.
+Just call 800-413-4799 and a helpful, knowledgeable moving consultant will be happy to assist you.